happytudouni/ChildFER/README.md

 # Background

-The shared code, data, and materials in the current folders are provided to demonstrate the data analysis processes for Study I, Study II, and Study III in this paper.
-Each folder contains the necessary materials required for each study, along with a detailed ReadMe file to guide you in achieving the desired outcomes.
-For any queries regarding the code, data or materials, please contact wanze.xie@pku.edu.cn or 2201110720@stu.pku.edu.cn.
+The folders provided here contain shared code, data, and materials demonstrating the data analysis for Study I, Study II, and Study III outlined in this paper.
+Each folder includes the essential materials used for its respective study, accompanied by a ReadMe file to assist you in achieving the desired results.
+For inquiries regarding the code, data, or materials, please reach out to Wanze Xie at wanze.xie@pku.edu.cn or Shuran Huang at 2201110720@stu.pku.edu.cn

 # Example usage for Study I
 Download the Study I folder.
 You should see the following files in your folder: